fission/fission/README.md

 Compiling Fission
 =================

+[You only need to do this if you're making Fission changes; if you're just deploying Fission, use fission.yaml which points to prebuilt images.]

 You'll need go installed, along with the glide dependecy management tool.
 You'll also need docker for building images.